 What is Faversham Fringe?

-Faversham Fringe is now in its third year and was previously known as HopFestFringe, when it took place at the same time as the Faversham Hop Festival, a long-established, internationally-renowned free festival in the pubs and on the streets of Faversham.
-This year the fringe finishes on the Friday before the Hop Festival begins, giving the organisers and participants the chance to wind down with some beer and music after a week of successful performances.
+Faversham Fringe is now in its fourth year and was previously known as HopFestFringe, when it took place at the same time as the Faversham Hop Festival, a long-established, internationally-renowned free festival in the pubs and on the streets of Faversham.
+In 2018 the fringe finished on the Friday before the Hop Festival began, giving the organisers and participants the chance to wind down with some beer and music after a week of successful performances.

 Who Are We?